 If you and your girls are ready to cook out, sleep out, or camp out, it’s time to register for training.
-We offer Troop Camping Skills training for Lodge or Tent camping.
-This training will prepare you to plan a girl-led camping trip, including how to rent a campsite, outdoor meal planning and cooking, safety and risk management, packing tips, activities to do at camp, and more!
+The Outdoor Basics Series will prepare you to plan a girl-led camping trip, including how to rent a campsite, outdoor meal planning and cooking, safety and risk management, packing tips, camp activities, and more!

 These outdoor trainings are a sequence and must be completed in order, beginning with Online Overnight Orientation.
 First Aid and CPR sessions are offered separately.
 Descriptions of each required session are below (printable version).